tauri-apps/tauri-docs/docs/distribution/windows.md

 ## i18n

-By default the Windows Installer is built using the `en-US` language. i18n (shorthand for internationalization) can be configured using the [tauri.bundle.windows.wix.language] property, defining the languages Tauri should build a installer against.
+The Windows Installer is built using the `en-US` language by default. i18n (shorthand for internationalization) can be configured using the [tauri.bundle.windows.wix.language] property, defining the languages Tauri should build an installer against.
 You can find the language names to use on the Language-Culture column [here][1].

 - Compiling an installer for a single language

-To create a single installer targeting an specific language, set the `language` value to a string:
+To create a single installer targeting a specific language, set the `language` value to a string:

 ```json
 {